 The company has scientifically tested this product at LINV, one of the most prestigious research labs on plants in Europe and PNAT, a spin-off of the University of Florence in Italy.
-Research results can be found in this PDF document.

 The Clairy is outfitted with sensors inside the pot that uses a Wi-Fi module to send real-time updates to your smartphone.
 It includes both an iOS and Android app that provides you with updates on the toxin levels within the room, its humidity and temperature.

 This product is currently being crowd sourced on Kickstarter.com and has already surpassed its original goal first stretch goal of $150,000.
 This additional support will allow the company to add a self-watering system to the Clairy.
 The next stretch goal is $200,000 and if this is met it will allow the development of an LED light that’s installed on the pot to visually indicate the air quality within the room.

 Clairy has also partnered with Eden Projects, a non-profit organization, which will be donating 10 trees for every Clairy sold after the Kickstarter campaign is over and is successful.

 “No one should have to sacrifice style for functionality in their home.
 Even more so, no one should have to sacrifice their health and well-being inside their home,” said Paolo Ganis, CEO of Clairy.
 “We are excited to offer a beautifully designed solution to the growing problem of indoor air pollution.”